NancyHof/documentation/scientific-objectives-and-experimental-design/experimental-design/experimental-design-genomics/README.md

-# Experimental Design Genomics
+# Genomics

-Genomic data includes whole-genome resequencing data from the HudsonAlpha Institute for Biotechnology, Alabama for 384 samples for accessions from the sorghum Bioenergy Association Panel \(BAP\) and genotyping-by-sequencing \(GBS\) data from Kansas State University for 768 samples from a population of sorghum recombinant inbred lines \(RIL\).
+Genomic data includes whole-genome resequencing data from the [HudsonAlpha Institute for Biotechnology](https://hudsonalpha.org/), Alabama for 384 samples for accessions from the sorghum Bioenergy Association Panel \(BAP\) and genotyping-by-sequencing \(GBS\) data from Kansas State University for 768 samples from a population of sorghum recombinant inbred lines \(RIL\).

 ## Whole-genome resequencing